-- 9.126 The historic environment is an important asset for Ashfield District and provides us with an understanding of both the past and the present.
+- 8.133 The historic environment is an important asset for Ashfield District and provides us with an understanding of both the past and the present.
 It is a physical record of our history and is central to our cultural heritage.
-The Council is committed to protecting, conserving and, enhancing the District's historic environment. - 9.127 The Council has a duty to protect, conserve and enhance the significance, character and appearance of the District's historic environment when carrying out its statutory functions and through the planning system.
+The Council is committed to protecting, conserving and, enhancing the District's historic environment. - 8.134 The Council has a duty to protect, conserve and enhance the significance, character and appearance of the District's historic environment when carrying out its statutory functions and through the planning system.
 It is recognised that the historic environment contributes to the enjoyment of life in the District and provides a unique sense of identity.
-Policy EV10 reflects this duty in line with national planning guidance. - 9.128 The historic environment is all aspects of the environment which have resulted from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped planting or managed flora.
-Those elements of the historic environment that hold significance are called heritage assets. - 9.129 Heritage assets are buildings, monuments, sites, places, areas or landscapes of historic, archaeological, architectural or artistic interest, whether designated or not, that have a degree of significance.
-The term 'significance (for heritage policy)' can be defined as "the value of a heritage asset to this and future generations because of its heritage interest" and is measured in terms of the asset's rarity, representativeness, association, aesthetic appeal and integrity. - 9.130 Heritage assets include listed buildings, conservation areas, world heritage sites, historic parks and gardens and scheduled monuments.
+Policy EV10 reflects this duty in line with national planning guidance.

+- 8.135 The historic environment is all aspects of the environment which have resulted from the interaction between people and places through time, including all surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped planting or managed flora.
+Those elements of the historic environment that hold significance are called heritage assets. - 8.136 Heritage assets are buildings, monuments, sites, places, areas or landscapes of historic, archaeological, architectural or artistic interest, whether designated or not, that have a degree of significance.
+The term 'significance' (for heritage policy) can be defined as "the value of a heritage asset to this and future generations because of its heritage interest"26.
+In measuring the significance of an asset a number of factors are assessed, including, but not restricted to, an asset's rarity, representativeness, association, integrity, evidential value, historical value, aesthetic value, and communal value.
+Heritage assets identified after the Local Plan is adopted or during the course of a development application will be protected under Policy EV10. - 8.137 Heritage assets include listed buildings, conservation areas, world heritage sites, historic parks and gardens and scheduled monuments.
 The definition also covers non-designated assets including buildings of local interest, areas of archaeological interest, unregistered parks and gardens and landscape features as defined in the Nottinghamshire Landscape Character Assessment.
-The significance of these 'non-designated assets' is a material consideration in determining planning applications. - 9.131 Ashfield benefits from a variety of formally designated historic assets including: - 5 Conservation Areas: - 79 Listed Buildings; - 9 Scheduled Monuments; - 2 Registered Historic Parks and Gardens.
+The significance of these 'non-designated assets' is a material consideration in determining planning applications. - 8.138 Ashfield benefits from a variety of formally designated historic assets including: - 5 Conservation Areas; - 82 Listed Buildings; - 9 Scheduled Monuments; - 2 Registered Historic Parks and Gardens.